fluidecho/hypermq/README.md

   - encryption (SSL/TLS).
   - authentication (Basic).
   - firewall friendliness (single port).

-If you do not require any of these three features then I recommend you use [axon](https://www.npmjs.org/package/axon).
+If you do not require any of these three features then [axon](https://www.npmjs.org/package/axon) is recommend.

+This is __not__ a 'web browser' solution, to do that you could add socket.io on top of hypermq.

 ## Installation